learn-co-students/bringing-it-all-together-cb-gh-000/README.md

 ## Instructions

 This lab involves building a basic ORM for a Dog object.
-The `Dog` class defined in `lib/dog.rb` implements behaviors of a basic ORM.
+The `Dog` class defined in `lib/dog.rb` implements behaviors of a basic ORM.s

 ### **Environment**